 14 Places to Eat on Padre Island

 Your family came to Padre Island in Corpus Christi for the sand, sun, surfing, and sightseeing.
 All those waves and wind really work up an appetite, so you also have to eat, right?
-Here is your insider’s guide to eating out on Padre Island.
+Here is your insider’s guide to eating out on Padre Island in Corpus Christi, Texas.
 These locally owned and locally loved restaurants will surely make you want to come back and visit the Island again and again and again.

 Don’t want to leave the beach?
 Find a fun crowd, an ocean breeze (a real one, AND the cocktail), delicious food, the roar of the surf, and live music all at Mikel May's on the beach.
 Try treats from loaded fries (that fried egg on top is like a cherry on a sundae) to a refreshing tuna poke bowl, from sirloin steak with all the fixings to grilled chicken and vegetables, from sassy ahi tuna tacos to warm peach cobbler with melty ice cream.
 Before or after you enjoy this casually epic feast on the beach, walk out on the pier and fish, watch the surfers, or look for swimming turtles.
 Check out the gift shop for anything you might need or want to take home as a memory.
 The classic photo-op here is under the pier, but also your food, drink, or friend with the vast ocean backdrop – bonus points for catching the sunset, moon, or bird in flight!

 Costa Sur Wok & Ceviche Bar